 Appointments to these groups are made by the Mayor, with the advice and consent of the Board of Aldermen, except where provided otherwise by ordinance.

 Vacancies occur sporadically and infrequently and the terms of these appointments can vary from a few months up to four years.
 Most standing groups have a fixed number of members, and some may have special requirements for membership, such as residence within the Town or even in a particular section of the Town.
-As well, some require financial disclosure forms but you would be notified of any requirements prior to appointment.
+Additionally, some require financial disclosure forms.
+Volunteers will be notified of any requirements prior to appointment.

 The Town strives to appoint members who are interested, well-qualified, and free from bias or conflict of interest.
 Appointments are made without discrimination based on race, color, sex, religion, age, national origin, marital status, familial status, sexual orientation, or physical or mental disability unrelated to ability.
 Additional standards of selection may include an application’s expertise and experience in the group’s subject matter (including previous service), fresh perspective, communication skills, knowledge of the diverse community, availability, ethical standards, and other relevant factors.
 The appointment process may include an oral interview, appearance before the Board of Aldermen, and possibly a background investigation.

 BOARDS, COMMISSIONS & COMMITTEES INCLUDE: